40 Clever Spring Cleaning Tips You’ll Wish You Knew Sooner

 How to remove coffee stains from a mug or thermos:

-- Dissolve one denture cleaning tablet per two cups of hot water.
+- Dissolve one denture cleaning tablet per two cups (500 mL) of hot water

 - Pour it in the stained vessel and let it sit for several hours

-- Then use a scrub brush to clean off the stains and all the loosened bits.
+- Use a scrub brush to clean off the stains and all the loosened bits

 - Pour the solution out and rinse thoroughly

 Hanging a dish towel from an oven or dishwasher door makes sense.
 The towel is in a convenient location, and the oven’s warmth quickly gets rid of dampness.
-However, the one drawback with hanging your towels here is that they are constantly falling off!
+However, the one drawback with hanging your towels here is that they are constantly slipping off!

-- Fold your towel into its desired form and attach Velcro strips in two spots, one on the front and one on the back.
+- Fold your towel into its desired form and attach hook-and-loop fastener strips in two spots, one on the front and one on the back

-- Stitch in place, or use fabric iron-on Velcro strips and follow the directions on the packaging.
+- Stitch in place, or use fabric iron-on hook-and-loop fastener strips and follow the directions on the packaging

-- Finally, hang your towel from the oven or dishwasher door and match velcro ends together.
+- Hang your towel from the oven or dishwasher door and match hook-and-loop fastener ends together

-Don’t miss these forgotten cleaning tips from the past!
+Don’t miss these nearly-forgotten cleaning tips from the past.

 How to clean a burnt pan